-Escape to the lush banks of the Nile and find a most welcoming reception at Sofitel Winter Palace Luxor, an opulent structure perched on the Nile River amid luxuriant tropical gardens and ancient temples.
+Escape to the lush banks of the Nile and find a most welcoming reception at Sofitel Winter Palace Luxor, an opulent structure perched amid tropical gardens and ancient temples.

-This memorable Luxor hotel is the idyllic base from which to explore the region’s rich and ancient culture while still experiencing the luxuries of home.Request Information
+This memorable Luxor hotel is the ideal base from which to explore the region’s rich and ancient culture while still experiencing the luxuries of home.Request Information